quay/quay-operator/README.md

 ### Deploy a Quay Ecosystem

-Create a pull secret to retrieve Quay images from quay.io
+Create a pull secret to retrieve Quay images from quay.io.
+If unsure what to use for the pull secret see [Accessing Red Hat Quay (formerly Quay Enterprise) without a CoreOS login](https://access.redhat.com/solutions/3533201).

 ```
 $ oc create secret generic redhat-pull-secret --from-file=".dockerconfigjson=<location of docker.json file>" --type='kubernetes.io/dockerconfigjson'